The Organization: Large Desktop as a Service (DaaS) Provider with Over 1,000 customers

 The solution proved to be a robust technology that was a perfect fit for its multi-tenant infrastructure.
 Trouble tickets have been reduced by 50% in the past year, quantifying the value of the technology.
 One of the key attributes of the technology that allows for DaaS architecture and delivery infrastructure troubleshooting and root cause identification is the Automatic Citrix Discovery and Dependency Map which enables IT to see the entire infrastructure at a 50,000 FT view (see image below) and then, when alerted, drill down into the layers of the Citrix infrastructure to identify root cause — even to an individual user’s session.

-As a result of the success they had with Goliath, combined the flexible dynamic nature of the platform, this desktop as a service provider felt that it would be the perfect fit for their hybrid Citrix DaaS cloud initiative which meant extending the product to monitor Azure DaaS availability and performance.
+As a result of the success they had with Goliath, combined with the flexible dynamic nature of the platform, this desktop as a service provider felt that it would be the perfect fit for their hybrid Citrix DaaS cloud initiative which meant extending the product to monitor Azure DaaS availability and performance.
 As shown below, Goliath Performance Monitor allows you to manage your entire infrastructure, regardless of platform or location.

 Real-Time Alerting on Resource Consumption for Microsoft Azure